 And I couldn’t end this review without mentioning the band.
 We had a great view of them and I loved seeing how they timed the songs, sound effects and interacted with cast.
 A think a live band really adds to a show and this team were brilliant.

 Everybody had a fantastic time, the show was lots of fun for all ages and it really helped us to get into the Christmas spirit.

-Beauty and The Beast is running at the Anvil until January 2nd 2022, you can get tickets over on their website here.
+Beauty and The Beast is running at the Anvil until January 2nd 2022.

 *We were given press tickets in exchange for an honest review.
 All opinions are our own.
 For further information please refer to my disclosure page.